cmdlucas/ceramic-network-docs/docs/docs/advanced/standards/stream-programs/index.md

 ### **Stream identifiers**

 Every stream is identified by its `streamID`, which is its unique address on the Ceramic network.
 When applications load a stream from the network using its streamID, its current state is returned.
-Alternative, applications can load a previous version of a stream's state by using the `commitID` of the specific version wanted.
+Alternatively, applications can load a previous version of a stream's state by using the `commitID` of the specific version wanted.

 ### **Streamcode**